 302,000 km

-Distance is from Saturn's centre to closest edge of ring.
+Distance is from Saturn's centre to inner edge of each respective ring.